Punk rock subgenres: Oi!

 Oi! is a working class street-level subgenre of punk rock that originated in the United Kingdom in the 1970s.
 It had a goal of uniting punks, skinheads, and other working class youths.

 Peace punk

 Peace punk is a subgenre of punk rock with anti-war lyrics.
 The lyrics in peace punk advocate nonviolence and also often equality, freedom, animal liberation, veganism, ecology, human rights and anarchy.
 The lyrics are against racism, sexism, homophobia, war, poverty, capitalism, the government and the military.
 Most peace punk bands are also anarcho-punk bands.

+Proto-punk

+Proto-punk (or protopunk) is music that foreshadowed the punk rock genre and sensibilities of the punk movement, particularly rock music artists during the 1960s and early-to mid 1970s.
+A retrospective label, the musicians involved were generally not originally associated with each other and came from a variety of backgrounds and styles; together, they anticipated many of punk's musical and thematic attributes.

 Punk pathetique

 Punk pathetique or Fun punk is a subgenre of British punk rock (principally active circa 1980–1982) that involved humour and working class cultural themes.
 Musically it was related to (and had crossover with) the Oi! subgenre.

 Queercore

 Queercore is a subgenre of punk that emerged in the 1980s after the publication of the zine J.D.s in Toronto.
 As a genre, queercore explores issues of gender identity, gender expression, and sexuality.
 Festivals such as Queeruption feature music, art, film, performance art and DIY-aesthetic.